core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    - The Recipient Key is derived as the key K in step 3 of {{sssec-use-deterministic-requests-client-req}}, with the hash H retrieved at the previous step.

-5. The server verifies the request using the pairwise mode of Group OSCORE, as defined in Section 9.4, using the Recipient Context from step 4, with the difference that it does not perform replay checks against a Replay Window (see below).
+5. The server verifies the request using the pairwise mode of Group OSCORE, as defined in Section 9.4 of {{I-D.ietf-core-oscore-groupcomm}}, using the Recipient Context from step 4, with the difference that it does not perform replay checks against a Replay Window (see below).

 In case of successful verification, the server MUST also perform the following actions, before possibly delivering the request to the application.

 * Starting from the recovered plain CoAP request, the server MUST recompute the same hash that the client computed at step 2 of {{sssec-use-deterministic-requests-client-req}}.

-   If the recomputed hash value differs from the value retrieved from the Request-Hash option, the server MUST treat the request as invalid and MAY reply with an unprotected 4.00 (Bad Request) error response.
+   If the recomputed hash value differs from the value retrieved from the Request-Hash option at step 3, the server MUST treat the request as invalid and MAY reply with an unprotected 4.00 (Bad Request) error response.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload MAY contain the string "Decryption failed".

    This prevents an attacker that guessed a valid authentication tag for a given Request-Hash value to poison caches with incorrect responses.